Introduction

 Right with Shotgun

-Your lifesaver belt, the only good belt, is the only major indicator of your Corpsman status if you have hidden every other indicator.
+Your lifesaver belt, the most commonly used and subjectivly best belt, is the only major indicator of your Corpsman status if you have hidden every other indicator.
 There are several ways to hide it.
 Firstly, there are two weapons which, when holstered, will automatically hide your Lifesaver sprite as evidenced above, those being the.

 - M41AE2 Heavy Pulse Rifle